Hugo Lloris: 2022 FIFA World Cup and retirement

 In November 2022, he was included in the French squad for the 2022 World Cup in Qatar.
 On 4 December, he tied Lilian Thuram's record for most capped player for the national team after starting against Poland.
 Six days later, on 10 December, he broke the record by reaching his 143rd cap, playing in a 2–1 win against England in the quarter-finals.
 He also played his 18th World Cup match, to be the most capped in the competition ahead of both Fabien Barthez and Thierry Henry.
 On 14 December, in the semi-final against Morocco, he made his 19th World Cup appearance, equaling the record for most matches played by a goalkeeper, with Germany's Manuel Neuer.
 On 18 December, he made his 20th World Cup appearance in the final, which Argentina eventually won 4–2 in the penalty shoot-out after the match ended 3–3 at extra-time.
 On 9 January 2023, Lloris, being the most capped player in the history of the national team, announced his retirement from international football at the age of 36.
+Lloris held the record for the most capped goalkeeper at the FIFA World Cup (20 appearances), until this was broken by Manuel Neuer in 2026.